Sunday Morning Worship Service:

 – We’ve discontinued much of our in person teaching and fellowship opportunities for all ages.

-– Last month, as we saw more cases around us, we began requiring masks while in the church building during Sunday morning activities and worship.
+– Last month, as we saw a decline of cases around us, we have lifted the masks requirement while in the church building during Sunday morning activities and worship, although we still encourage you to continue to wear one if you so desire.

 We are also making sure that door handles, restrooms, and other surfaces are wiped down frequently.
 And we have made changes in the way we share our offerings and our communion elements.
 There will be other measures as well, I mention these just so you know we’ll be doing our best to put wise practices in place so that, hopefully, as many as possible will feel comfortable in attending.
 Still, we would caution those who are elderly or have conditions that might compromise your health to consider carefully before attending.